 One product I strongly believe in is the Revita by DS Laboratories.
-I enjoy using this product and have experienced thicker locs along with an increase in growth.
+I enjoy using this product and have experienced thicker locs and an increase in growth.
 The tablets are easy to swallow, and it does not leave an unpleasant taste in your mouth.
 Plus, it has all the vitamins and minerals required to keep your dreadlocks healthy and growing.

 Growing healthy dreadlocks takes time, so patience is the key.
 However, you’ll need to care for your locs with regular washing, also maintaining a good diet rich in foods for hair growth, and moisturize.
 In addition, avoid adding too many chemicals to your hair and sleep with a silk scarf.